-Here $q>1$, $\{\mathfrak{h}_0,\h_{jl}\}$ is the Haar basis, and~$\{\xi_k,\xi_{jl}\}$ are independent identically distributed (i.i.d.)~scalar random variables with Lipschitz-continuous density~$\rho$ (see Section~5.2 in~\cite{KNS-2018}).
-Let $(\tilde v,\tilde \te)$ be a trajectory of problem~\eqref{0.7},~\eqref{0.8} with process $\eta$ defined by~\eqref{0.11}. \begin{mtb}Under the above conditions, the linearisation of problem \eqref{0.7},~\eqref{0.8} around the trajectory $(\tilde v,\tilde \te)$ (see system \eqref{1.11}) is almost surely approximately controllable by $\HH$ valued controls. \end{mtb} See Theorem~\ref{T:3.3} for a more precise formulation of the result.
+Let $(\tilde v,\tilde \te)$ be a trajectory of problem~\eqref{0.7},~\eqref{0.8} with process $\eta$ defined by~\eqref{0.11}. \begin{mtb}Under the above conditions, the linearization of problem \eqref{0.7},~\eqref{0.8} around the trajectory $(\tilde v,\tilde \te)$ (see system \eqref{1.11}) is almost surely approximately controllable by $\HH$-valued controls. \end{mtb} See Theorem~\ref{T:3.3} for a more precise formulation of the result.
 It is proved by showing that the kernel of the {\it random Gramian operator} is almost surely non-trivial.~The latter is derived from the {\it observability~property} of the Haar~noise.
-Let~us emphasise that on a non-empty, but zero-probability event (depending on the reference trajectory~$(\tilde v,\tilde \te)$), the linearised problem is non-controllable.~Indeed, assume that the source terms~$h_1$ and~$h_2$, the noise~$\eta$, as well as the trajectory~$(\tilde v,\tilde \te)$, are identically zero.~Then the space~$\HH$ is invariant for the linearised problem, so the attainable set from the origin cannot be dense in $H$.
+Let~us emphasize that on a non-empty, but zero-probability event (depending on the reference trajectory~$(\tilde v,\tilde \te)$), the linearized problem is non-controllable.~Indeed, assume that the source terms~$h_1$ and~$h_2$, the noise~$\eta$, as well as the trajectory~$(\tilde v,\tilde \te)$, are identically zero.~Then the space~$\HH$ is invariant for the linearized problem, so the attainable set from the origin cannot be dense in $H$.